Member Engagement/Advocacy

 Member Experience Activities

 While Member Experience is a relatively new term used by DWIHN, it is not a new practice for us.
 DWIHN has taken several measures over the years to include member feedback as part of its strategic planning and further use the data collected to initiate process improvement plans that benefit the entire system.
 Whether through focus groups, system-wide surveys like the Adult ECHO® or Children’s ECHO, the Needs Assessment Survey, Recovery Self-Assessment, the review of grievances, appeals, rights violations and/or other tools and events, DWIHN Member Experience staff continually looks for ways to measure the efficacy, efficiency, and satisfaction of its members toward better individual, organization and system-level outcomes.
-For more information about Member Experience contact Margaret Keyes-Howard at MemberEngagement@dwihn.org or 313-833-2500.
+For more information about Member Experience contact Margaret Keyes-Howard by email MemberEngagement@dwihn.org; or call 313-833-2500.